Highly Sensitive Person Test.

 According to scientific research, such people constitute about 20% of the entire population, and interestingly,

-both among women as well as among men.
+both among women and among men.

 The High Sensitivity trait is inborn and associated